 Here are all of my tips, tricks, and methods to making an awesome pompom.

 I’ve tried a few different methods to pompom making, and really the only difference I’ve noticed is the amount of yarn that gets trimmed away.
-You can spend money buying fancy gadgets that will help you make a pompom, or you can grab a piece of cardboard, toilet paper rolls (yes, that is a pompom making method), or just use your bare hands.
-Honestly using my hand is the easiest for me.
-Depending on the size I want, I will wrap the yarn around my palm, or fingers.
-Once I’ve wrapped a significant amount (at least 50 times around), I slip the yarn off my hands, lay it on a table and tie the center.
+The advantage of a pompom maker is a lot less waste when trimming.
+But you can also make a pompom with a piece of cardboard, toilet paper rolls (yes, that is a pompom making method), or just use your bare hands.
+The easiest way is probably using your hand.
+Depending on the size, wrap the yarn around your palm, or fingers.
+Once you’ve wrapped a significant amount (at least 50 times around), slip the yarn off, lay it on a table and tie the center.
 That’s it.

 Step 1 – Wrap your yarn